LukeAims/First-Class-Gadgets/README.md

 CSS

 ### **Contact.html**
 **In this html page I have used the lable element to link to my input forms contained in a div element.
 I used the following form types to demonstrate my knowledge, Text, Email, Checkbox, Radio, Reset and submit.
 I added a Select box to create a dropdown menu and used optgroup to group the option values together.
 I then added Favicons to all 3 pages.
 I also used the iframe element to embed a google maps API to highlight my basic knowledge of API's.
 I have added the aditional code div, lable, input type="text" list="subject" datalist and option to create a dropdown menu using the newer html5 datalist element.
-I then commented the datalist out in favour of using the select box due to browser support issues.**
+I then commented the datalist out in favour of using the select box due to browser support issues...**

 **You can view this site on Git Pages.**